htrcoin/mn_installation/README.md

 2. Go to **"Settings > Options > Display"** (**"Preferences > Display"** for MAC) and make a **checkmark** at **"Display coin control features (experts only!)"**.

-3. Now we need to edit the wallet configuration file (**HighTemperature.conf**) which you will find here:
+3. Now we need to edit the local wallet configuration file (**HighTemperature.conf**) which you will find here:

 **Windows**